Java-QueryOnList/queryOnList/README.md

     .testCases();
 ```

-These test classes provide a convenient and flexible way to ensure that the QueryEngine is working as expected.
+These test classes provide a convenient and flexible way to ensure that the Java-QueryOnList library is working as expected.
 By creating a `PreparedCase` for each scenario that needs to be tested, you can ensure that all edge cases are covered and that any regressions will be caught immediately.

 For test examples see the [GenericClassTest](src/test/java/org/queryongenericlist/GenericClassTests.java) class.